Kautenja/PotatoChips/README.md

 ## 2A03

 2A03 is an emulation of the 2A03 sound chip from the Nintendo Entertainment System (NES) for VCV Rack.
-The 2A03 chip contains two square wave generators, a quantized triangle wave generator, and a noise generator.
+The 2A03 chip contains two pulse wave generators, a quantized triangle wave generator, and a noise generator.
 The original chip featured a DMC loader for playing samples that has been omitted in this emulation.